jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

  - command line parameters
  - configuration file

-The first two are oriented to secured environments and avoiding to persist those settings.
-Any locally persisted information should be saved in a very secured environment (cryptography, HSM, TPM, etc).

 > NOTE
 >
-> The deviceId parameter is mandatory to make the provisioning successful.
-It is located in the `devicesettings.json` file for all the types of configuration.
+> The deviceId parameter is required by the provisioning process.
+It is located in the `devicesettings.json` file for all the configuration types.

 ### Priorities
 The first settings to be checked are environment variables.